If you’re stuck for ideas on what to do this Mother’s Day, we’ve found the best mum-friendly events across the region.

 Hertfordshire, Essex & Suffolk

 Decadent jewellery, shiny silverware, classic crockery and gorgeous gowns, browsing the region’s antique and vintage fairs make for a fun morning or afternoon.
-For mums with a style of their own, head to the Potters Bar Antique & Vintage Fair at The Wyllotts Theatre on 31 March which will have over 50 stalls selling quality clothing, homewares and accessories.
+For mums with a style of their own, head to the Potters Bar Antique & Vintage Fair at The Wyllotts Theatre on 15 March (weekend before Mothers Day) which will have over 50 stalls selling quality clothing, homewares and accessories.
 Admission is only £2 so you can definitely treat her to some goodies once inside.

 Bucks Fizz Breakfast in Bedford